-Information on recreational resources and public access on Guam was collected through stakeholder meetings in April 2007, Geographic Information System (GIS) data compiled and reviewed for this EIS, literature review, personal communications, Guam Comprehensive Outdoor Recreation Plan Update (GovGuam 2006), and the limited visitor data that are available for a few specific locations on the island.
-A comprehensive recreational carrying capacity analysis-assessing the number of individuals who can be supported in a given area within natural resource limits without degrading the natural social, cultural, and economic environment (Global Development Research Center 2009)-was not conducted as part of this EIS, but is suggested as a mitigation measure to better quantify potential impacts on recreation resources.
-Existing baseline data for conducting recreational resource impact analyses are somewhat limited because the Government of Guam (GovGuam), Department of Parks and Recreation does not collect visitor data (e.g., user counts, visitor satisfaction, user conflicts, visitor demands, etc.) for its recreational facilities (Department of Parks and Recreation 2009).
-Consequently, the analysis in this chapter relied considerably on information obtained through site reconnaissance and communications with natural resource planners at Andersen AFB and NPS park rangers, which manages the War in the Pacific National Historical Park.
-The analysis of potential impacts to recreational resources is based on the long term (operational) effects -i.e., after construction has occurred and all buildings, facilities, and structures are in place as well as the temporary impacts resulting from the influx of off-island workers.
+Information on recreational resources and public access on Guam was collected through stakeholder meetings in April 2007, Geographic Information System (GIS) data compiled and reviewed for this EIS/OEIS, literature review, personal communications, Guam Comprehensive Outdoor Recreation Plan Update (GovGuam 2006), and the limited visitor data that are available for a few specific locations on the island.
+A comprehensive recreational carrying capacity analysis-assessing the number of individuals who can be supported in a given area within natural resource limits without degrading the natural social, cultural, and economic environment (Global Development Research Center 2009)-was not conducted as part of this EIS/OEIS, but is suggested as a mitigation measure to better quantify potential impacts on recreation resources.
+Existing baseline data for conducting recreational resource impact analyses are somewhat limited because the Government of Guam (GovGuam), Department of Parks and Recreation does not collect visitor data (e.g. user counts, visitor satisfaction, user conflicts, visitor demands, etc.) for its recreational facilities (Department of Parks and Recreation 2009).
+Consequently, the analysis in this chapter relied considerably on information obtained through site reconnaissance and communications with natural resource planners at Andersen AFB and park rangers at National Park Service, which manages the War in the Pacific National Historical Park.
+The analysis of potential impacts to recreational resources is based on the long term (operational) effects -i.e., after construction has occurred and all buildings, facilities, and structures are in place.